Edgar Allan Woolf: Screenwriter

 Woolf moved to Los Angeles in the early 1930s to write screenplays for Metro-Goldwyn-Mayer.
 He and frequent collaborator Florence Ryerson revised Noel Langley's screenplay for The Wizard of Oz (1939), which in turn was based on L. Frank Baum's children's novel The Wonderful Wizard of Oz.
 Together they created the Wizard's counterpart, Professor Marvel.

 Personal life

 Woolf was described by Samuel Marx, MGM's story editor during the 1930s, as a "wild, red-haired homosexual."
 He loved to cook and would spend hours cooking for his Saturday night dinner parties, where he entertained directors and writers.

 Death

-At his Beverly Hills home, 911 North Beverly Drive, Woolf's three servants found him lying at the bottom of a flight of steps that led to the kitchen.
+At his Beverly Hills home, 911 North Beverly Drive, on December 9, 1943, Woolf's three servants found him lying at the bottom of a flight of steps that led to the kitchen.
 Woolf had a blind dog that he took for a daily walk, and the police believed he had tripped over the dog's leash, fracturing his skull.
 Woolf was taken to St. John's Santa Monica Hospital at 2 pm and died two hours later.
 The coroner's autopsy revealed the cause of death to be a basal skull fracture.